-(a) In this section, the terms "affiliated person" and "interested person" have the

-1 meanings set forth in the Investment Company Act of 1940, [as amended,] 15 U.S.C.
-Section

-2 80a-1 et seq., [and any regulations issued thereunder].

-3 (b) If a statutory trust is registered as an investment company under the Investment

-Company Act of 1940, [as amended,] 15 U.S.C.
-Section 80a-1 et seq., [and any regulations trustee is an independent trustee for all purposes under this [act] if the trustee is not an interested person of the trust.
+- (a) In this section, the terms "affiliated person" and "interested person" have the meanings set forth in the Investment Company Act of 1940, [as amended,] 15 U.S.C.
+Section 80a-1 et seq., [and any regulations issued thereunder]. - (b) If a statutory trust is registered as an investment company under the Investment Company Act of 1940, [as amended,] 15 U.S.C.
+Section 80a-1 et seq., [and any regulations issued thereunder,] [or any successor statute thereto,] [Discussion/Style IssueStyle Question for McKay: Inconsistent Citation to and Brackets in and Investment Company Act consistency throughout references throughout the act.] a trustee is an independent trustee for all purposes under this [act] if the trustee is not an interested person of the trust.
 The receipt of compensation for service as an independent trustee of the trust and for service as an independent trustee of one or more other investment companies managed by a single investment adviser or an affiliated person of an investment adviser, does not affect the status of the trustee as an independent trustee under this section.